 TippingA service charge of $12 per person per day is added to your bill for staff, however spa therapists, shuttle drivers and tour guides are not included and should be tipped separately.
 Additional gratuities are welcome if you so choose.
 If you would like to leave a tip for a specific staff member, please make sure to include their name on the tip envelopes located at the Front Desk.

-WaterThere is a distilled water dispenser in every cabana.
+WaterThere is a purified water dispenser in every cabana.
 We suggest bringing a water bottle so you can refill it as you please.

 Electrical appliancesOur generator produces standard 110V electricity.
 We recommend guests to bring travel size hair dryers, irons, etc. or to bring surge protectors for use with higher powered items.
 The outlets will support battery chargers for cell phones and laptops/tablets.

-BicyclesBikes can be rented for about $10 per day from a location that’s a 15-minute walk from Maya Tulum.
+BicyclesBikes can be rented for about $10 per day from a location that’s a 5-minute walk from Maya Tulum.

 KidsChildren are always welcome at Maya Tulum, however, we do not provide any children activities and they must be supervised at all times.
-The resort features many quiet zones and we kindly ask all guests to respect our peaceful atmosphere at all times.
+The retreat center features many quiet zones and we kindly ask all guests to respect our peaceful atmosphere at all times.

-Close to NatureSince Maya Tulum is located between the Caribbean Sea and tropical forests and jungles, it is natural to find mosquitos and other harmless creatures such as spiders, ants and geckos.
+Close to NatureSince Maya Tulum is located between the Caribbean Sea and tropical forests and jungles, it is natural to find mosquitos and other harmless creatures such as spiders, ants, geckos and iguanas.